 6. Improves employee experience

 Candidate and employee experience is a critical topic in HR and is one of the top HR trends.
 Experiences matter, so providing a great work environment or a flawless recruitment and onboarding process could improve retention and contribute to better future talent acquisition.
-One study found that 56% of job applicants encountered a technical issue during their application process (Talentegy, 2019), which could impact your ability to source top talent.
+One study found that 56% of job applicants encountered a technical issue during their application process (Talentegy, 2019), which could impact their interest in the available positions.

 7. Highly engaged workforce